 Read related Tribune coverage:

 U.S. Rep. Roger Williams said he dove for the dugout as a gunman began shooting Wednesday morning during a GOP congressional baseball practice in Virginia.
-U.S. Rep. Steve Scalise and one of Williams' staffers were among those shot. [link]
+U.S. Rep. Steve Scalise and one of Williams' staffers were among those shot.
+[Full story]

-Last year, the Texas Tribune's Abby Livingston profiled the annual Congressional baseball game and the four Texans who play for the Republican team. [link] [link]
+Last year, the Texas Tribune's Abby Livingston profiled the annual Congressional baseball game and the four Texans who play for the Republican team. [link] [Full story]